jewuma/mumps-debug/readme.md

 # Debugger for Yottadb / GT.M

-This is a Beta Version of a Debugger for Mumps (M) running on Yottadb/GT.M It also includes Syntax-Highlighting by David Silin with some minor improvements
+This is a Beta Version of language support for Mumps (M) running on Yottadb/GT.M It includes a debugger, syntax check and the syntax-highlighting module by David Silin with some minor improvements

 ## Using mumps-debug